carbonblack/cbapi-python/docs/index.rst

 Once cbapi 1.0.0 is released, the old :py:mod:`cbapi.legacy.CbApi` will be deprecated and removed entirely no earlier than January 2017.
-New scripts should use the :py:mod:`cbapi.response.rest_api.CbEnterpriseResponseAPI` (for Carbon Black Enterprise Response) and :py:mod:`cbapi.protection.rest_api.CbEnterpriseProtectionAPI` (for Carbon Black Enterprise Protection / former Bit9 Parity) API entry points.
+New scripts should use the :py:mod:`cbapi.response.rest_api.CbEnterpriseResponseAPI` (for Cb Response) and :py:mod:`cbapi.protection.rest_api.CbEnterpriseProtectionAPI` (for Cb Protection) API entry points.

 Forwards Compatibility